getlantern/lantern-sdk/README.md

 1. The SDK exposes an API that handles routing traffic through Lantern's infrastructure.
 It can be configured to work with traditional VPN tunneling or an HTTP/SOCKS system proxy.
 2. For each partner that integrates the SDK, Lantern generates an API key that is tied to usage data
-2. In tunnel mode, the SDK runs alongside a host VPN service, intercepts packets directly from the TUN interface, and redirects traffic without having to setup its own connection.
+2. In tunnel mode, the SDK works with the host VPN service to intercept packets from the TUN interface and redirect traffic to Lantern.
-4. In system proxy mode, Lantern starts local HTTP or SOCKS proxies that partner apps can redirect traffic to that is then forwarded on to Lantern's infrastructure.
+4. In system proxy mode, Lantern starts local HTTP or SOCKS proxies for partner apps to redirect traffic, which is then forwarded on to Lantern's infrastructure.

 ## API Definition